HiveTracker/firmware/README.md

 Finally, in the "Tools" menu select the right SWD probe:
 - "Programmer->J-Link"
 - "Programmer->ST-Link"

+### Upload

+In the Arduino IDE it's the same as usual...

+...and if you prefer command line, you can also do:

+    make # upload is by default

 ## Licence
 [GNU General Public License version 3](https://opensource.org/licenses/GPL-3.0)